DJI: History

 In 2017, DJI won a Technology and Engineering Emmy Award for its camera drone technology, which was used in the filming of various television shows including The Amazing Race, American Ninja Warrior, Better Call Saul, and Game of Thrones.
 That same year, Wang became Asia's youngest tech billionaire, and the world's first drone billionaire.
 Also in 2017, DJI signed a strategic cooperation agreement to provide surveillance drones for use by the Chinese police in Xinjiang.

 On June 5, 2018, police body cam and Taser maker Axon announced a partnership with DJI to sell surveillance drones to US police departments.
-As of 2020, DJI products were also widely used by US police and fire departments, with about 90% of drones used by public safety agencies coming from DJI.
+As of 2020, DJI products were also widely used by US police and fire departments, with about 90% of drones used by public safety agencies originated from DJI.
 On January 21, 2019, DJI announced that an internal probe had uncovered "extensive" fraud by some employees who "inflated the costs of parts and materials for certain products for personal financial gain."
 DJI estimated the cost of the fraud at "up to CN¥1 billion" (US$147 million), but maintained that the company "did not incur a full-year loss in 2018."

 In January 2020, the United States Department of the Interior announced that it would be grounding around 800 drones, which it had been using for wildlife conservation and infrastructure monitoring purposes.
 By March 2020, DJI had retained 77% of the US market share for consumer drones, with no other company holding more than 4%.
 In 2020, DJI drones were being used by many countries around the world to combat the Coronavirus.
 In China, DJI drones were used by the police force to remind people to wear masks.
 In other countries, such as Morocco and Saudi Arabia, their drones were used to disinfect urban areas and monitor human temperatures in order to contain the spread of the Coronavirus.

 In June 2022, Patent Trial and Appeal Board (PTAB) accepted a probe into the validity of Textron's patent, as Textron accused DJI of violating its patent regarding aircraft flight control systems for relative positioning to target vehicles and automatic hovering.
 In April 2023, a US jury found that DJI's drones with automatic hovering capabilities violated Textron's.
 The federal court ordered DJI to pay $279 million in damages.
 In a separate legal battle, DJI challenged the Textron patent as invalid on the grounds of obviousness, cited prior art, but PTAB denied the probe request.

-In 2025, DJI introduced its first robot vacuum cleaner, the DJI Romo.